allesrebel/wireless-sensor-network-simulator/readme.md

 * make -j

 ## You're Done!
 omnetpp to run the ide, you can check out the aloha sample in the omnetpp directory.
-You could even run one of the Castaila examples in the command line and generate data!
+You could even run one of the Castalia examples in the command line and generate data!